Law-W1L/Purchase-Supervisor/README.md

 Option 2: Direct file opening
 Simply double-click index.html or drag it into your browser.

-3.
-When you first open the application, you'll see a QR code for WeChat login.
+3.When you first open the application, you'll see a QR code for WeChat login.

-4.
-After logging in, you can:
+4.After logging in, you can:
 Configure email notifications (optional)
 Set up product monitoring preferences
 Configure notification settings
 Enable/disable auto-purchase feature

-5.
-The application will automatically notify you when new products are available.
+5.The application will automatically notify you when new products are available.

-6.
-Click the purchase button to automatically create an order and proceed to payment.
+6.Click the purchase button to automatically create an order and proceed to payment.
 API Endpoints

 GET /api/wx-login/qrcode: Get WeChat login QR code